latuyetmai/latuyetmai.github.io/README.md

 Hello!

 Welcome to my Data Science portfolio.
 I am currently a Data Science Graduate Student (MIDS) and also a Teaching Assitant for the Statistics for Data Science Course at UC Berkeley.
-Most of the project topics in this porfolio were come up from my own ideas and originated from the MIDS program requirements.
+My goals when building these projects are offering helpful insights to readers.

+Any recommendations to the projects are very welcome.
+You could reach me on [LinkedIn](https://www.linkedin.com/in/latuyetmai/) or email me at mai.la@berkeley.edu

 <br>